Utkarsh1504/DSA-Java/README.md

 ## **About**

 We are building a site which will contain all the DS-Algo related things.
-It will contain just the relevent concept which are needed to get started from stratch to go upto it's hard parts.
+It will contain just the relevent concepts which are needed to get started from stratch to go upto it's hard parts.
 It will also contains some assigment question from different-different platforms.
 It is completely free, open-sourced, everyone can use it to learn, taking notes, doing revision, making tutorial etc. That's all the goal is.

 ## **Getting Started**